toriium/turbocrawler/README.md

 Apply follow rule **OBS-1.

 #### `process_respose`

 This method receives all requests made by `process_request`
 Here you can implement any logic, like, scheduling requests, validating response, remake the requests, etc...
 Isn't mandatory to implement this method

 #### `parse`

 This method receives all `CrawlerResponse` from `crawler_first_request`, `process_request` or `process_respose` Here you can parse your response, getting the targets fields from HTML and dump the data, in a database for example.

 #### `stop_crawler`

 Should be used to close a session, webdriver, etc...

 OBS:

 1. If filled `regex_extract_rules` the redicts specified in the rules will schedule in the `CrawlerQueue`, if not filled `regex_extract_rules` will not schedule any request.

 ### Order of calls

 1. `start_crawler`
 2. `crawler_first_request`
 3. Start loop executing the methods sequentially `process_request` -> `process_response` -> `parse` -> loop forever.
    The loop only stops when `CrawlerQueue` is empty.
 4. `stop_crawler`

+## Understanding the CrawlerRunner

+Is the responsible to run the Crawler, calling the methods in order, responsible to automatic schedule your requests, and handle the queues.
+It uses by default:
+- `FIFOMemoryCrawlerQueue` for `CrawlerQueue`
+- `MemoryCrawledQueue` for `CrawledQueue`

+But you can change it using the built-ins queues in `turbocrawler.queues` or creating your own queues

+## Understanding the CrawlerRunner

 ## Creating your crawler

 1. Create a class that inherits from `Crawler` class and implement all required methods